theislab/single-cell-best-practices/jupyter-book/preamble.md

 ## Overview

 You are on the landing page of the Extended Single-cell Best-practices book.
-The goal of this book is to teach newcomers and advanced professionals alike the **best-practices** of single-cell sequencing analysis.
+The goal of this book is to teach newcomers and advanced professionals alike, the **best-practices** of single-cell sequencing analysis.
 This book will teach you about the most common analysis steps ranging from preprocessing over visualization to statistical evaluation.
-After having worked through this book you will be able to analyze multimodal sequencing data on your own.
+After having worked through this book you will be able to analyze single and multimodal sequencing data on your own.

 ## Motivation

-As once newcomers ourselves in the field we noticed that while teaching materials exist they are often scattered in various places.
+As once newcomers ourselves in the field, we noticed that while teaching materials exist they are often scattered in various places.
-Furthermore, in a rapidly developing research area like single-cell, many tools exist and get published every day.
+Furthermore, in a rapidly developing research area like single-cell, many tools exist and even more get published every day.
 It is difficult to know which tool to use for which steps and why.
 Hence, we committed to writing our guidelines on not only how to do things, but how to do things right.
 These suggestions are based on external benchmarks and reviews whereever possible.